-Like most other species of birds, including eagles and ravens, doves are primarily monogamous and mate for life.
+Like most other species of birds, including eagles and ravens, doves are primarily monogamous, mating for life.
 Yet the dove takes things a step further in that they are very affectionate with their mate, including giving love nips, grooming them, and cooing to them.
-Furthermore, dove couples are known to clasp their beaks and even bob their heads in unison.
+Furthermore, dove couples are known to clasp their beaks and even bob their heads in unison.2

 The loving dove pairs are also extremely devoted to their chicks.
 In fact, the male dove shares in the responsibility of incubating the eggs and feeding the chicks.